volga-project/volga/README.md

-## Volga - Real-time feature calculation engine
+## Volga - Data engine for real-time AI/ML

-Volga is a scalable real-time feature calculation engine allowing for easy to use user-facing API to define pipelines, consistent online+offline feature calculation semantics, plugable and configurable hot and cold storage, lookup and real-time serving.
+Volga is a scalable data engine tailored for modern real-time AI/ML applications.
+It features convenient pandas-like API to define data entities, online/offline pipelines and sources, consistent online+offline feature calculation semantics, plugable and configurable hot and cold storage, feature lookups, real-time serving and on-demand request-time calculations.
 It is a completely standalone system removing any heavy-weight dependencies on data processors (Flink, Spark) and can be run on a laptop or on a 1000-node cluster